 Mitsubishi Heavy Industries (MHI) submitted its US-APWR DC application on December 31, 2007.
 The staff is currently in Phase 2 of the review.
 By letter dated November 5, 2013, MHI initiated a coordinated slowdown of NRC licensing activities in order to focus its resources towards supporting the restart of the Mitsubishi-designed reactors in Japan following the Fukushima event.
-The NRC staff has been performing the review of the US-APWR DC application at a very reduced pace and will continue at this reduced pace until further notice from the applicant.
-As of February 28, 2019, the staff has issued 5,683 RAIs and the applicant has responded to 5,534 of them.
+The NRC staff has been performing the review of the US-APWR DC application at a reduced pace and is making progress on the Phase 4 review for six DC chapters.
+As of April 30, 2019, the staff has issued 5,683 RAIs and the applicant has responded to 5,534 of them.